 - Be cautious when you are offered free testing or screening in exchange for your Medicare card number.

-Contact Scott & White Health Plan If You Suspect or Want to Report Fraud:
+Contact Scott and White Health Plan If You Suspect or Want to Report Fraud:

 1206 West Campus Drive